Polynomiality of surface braid and mapping class group representations: Introduction

 \section{Introduction}

-The representation theory of surface braid groups and of mapping class groups has been the subject of intensive study for several decades, and continues to be so; see for example the survey of Birman and Brendle \cite[\S4]{BirmanBrendlesurvey} or the expository article of Margalit \cite{Margalit}.
-These groups naturally come in families -- we will consider the following ones (where all surfaces are assumed connected, compact and with one boundary-component): the family of surface braid groups $\B_n(S)$ for each fixed surface $S$, as well as the two families $\MCGo_{g,1}$ and $\MCGno_{h,1}$ of the mapping class groups of orientable and non-orientable surfaces respectively.
+The representation theory of surface braid groups and of mapping class groups has been the subject of intensive study for several decades, and continues to be so; see for example the survey of Birman and Brendle \cite[\S 4]{BirmanBrendlesurvey} or the expository article of Margalit \cite{Margalit}.
+These groups naturally come in families -- we will consider the following ones, where all surfaces are assumed connected, compact and with one boundary component: the family of surface braid groups $\B_{n}(S)$ for each fixed surface $S$ (in particular the classical braid groups $\B_{n}$ when $S$ is the $2$-disc $\bD$), as well as the two families $\MCGo_{g,1}$ and $\MCGno_{h,1}$ of the mapping class groups of orientable and non-orientable surfaces respectively.

-One way to make the representation theory of these groups more tractable is to study families of representations of each family of groups.
-Here, a \emph{family of representations} means a collection of one representation of each group in the family so that the whole collection of representations is compatible, in a certain sense, with the natural homomorphisms between the groups.
-This structure is encoded by a \emph{functor} $\langle \cG,\cM \rangle \to R\lmod$, where $\langle \cG,\cM \rangle$ is a certain category whose automorphism groups are the family of groups in question.
-The richer structure of this category beyond its automorphism groups gives rise to the notion of \emph{polynomiality} of functors $\langle \cG,\cM \rangle \to R\lmod$.
-This notion provides a way to organise and to understand more finely the structure of the representation theory of these families of groups.
-Moreover, polynomiality of such a functor implies, by the main result of Randal-Williams and Wahl \cite{RWW}, twisted homological stability for the family of groups with coefficients in the family of representations encoded by the functor.
+\paragraph*{Homological representation functors.} One way to make the representation theory of these groups more tractable is to study coherent representations of each family of groups.
+Here, \emph{coherent representation} means a collection of one representation of each group in the family so that the whole collection of representations is compatible, in a certain sense, with the natural homomorphisms between the groups.
+This structure is encoded by a functor $\langle \cG,\cM \rangle \to R\lmod$, where $\langle \cG,\cM \rangle$ is a certain category whose automorphism groups are the family of groups in question.
+The categories $\langle \cG,\cM \rangle$ associated to the families of surface braid groups and mapping class groups of surfaces are described in \S\ref{ss:categorical_framework}.
+In particular, the objects of $\langle \cG,\cM \rangle$ are always indexed by non-negative integers $\tn$, whose automorphism group is either $\B_{n}(S)$, $\MCGo_{n,1}$ or $\MCGno_{n,1}$, depending on the context.
+For instance, for the classical braid groups $\B_{n}$, we take $\cG = \cM = \Beta$ where $\Beta$ is the braid groupoid.

-The principal goal of this paper is to prove that a wide range of homologically-defined families of representations of surface braid groups and of mapping class groups are polynomial in this sense; see Corollary~\ref{coro:polynomiality}.
-This is a consequence of our main result, Theorem~\ref{thm:ses}, which establishes fundamental short exact sequences relating different homological representation functors.
-This in turn depends on an initial study of the underyling module structure of these representations; see Theorem~\ref{thm:module-structure}.
-The short exact sequences that we construct also have further corollaries, concerning the kernels of homological representations (Corollaries~\ref{coro:kernels} and \ref{coro:faithfulness}) and analyticity of quantum braid group representations (Corollary~\ref{coro:analyticity}).